Originally published May 13th 2015

 She doesn’t like being called the “white friend” because she can clearly see that is a racial comment, but she can’t say anything about it because she is then accused of being racist.
 They’ve told me on numerous occasions that a few of the black kids will respond to even the most innocuous and non-race-based speech with, “that’s racist!” and “you’re just saying that because you’re racist!”

-I think that there is something to be said for poor anti-racism education, because these scenarios sprang up around the same time that school brought ‘taught’ these topics.
+I think that there is something to be said for poor anti-racism education, because these scenarios sprang up around the same time that school ‘taught’ these topics.

-The other kid in the car –the one who is tough as nails on the outside– asked why there even is a BLACK history month.
+My other kid in the car –the one who is tough as nails on the outside– asked why there even is a BLACK history month.
 She has no frame of reference to compare that idea to, so in her mind there is no balance.
 There is no any-other-history month so she can’t see why blacks get one.
 Does that not reinforce the importance of unbiased education?

 My advice to them was this:

-Don’t let anyone call you anything based on your race, tell them that you don’t like it and no one should be labelled by their race.
+Don’t let anyone call you anything based on your race, tell them that you don’t like it and that no one should be labelled by their race.